maxim2266/lsch/README.md

 directory tree at the last `commit`.
 The same time the tool is useful in scenarios where only the names of the changed (deleted, modified) files are important, for example, when creating an incremental backup.
-Personally, I use it to monitor my `Pictures` folder where I regularly upload photographs from my camera and then edit and/or reorganise them in some way.
+Personally, I use it to monitor my `Pictures` folder where I regularly upload photographs from my camera, and then I edit and/or reorganise them in some way.
-After some time it becomes difficult to recall which files have been added, deleted, etc., and the tool helps me to find this out.
+After some time it becomes difficult to recall what changes have been made, and the tool helps me to find this out.

 ### Technical details
 The tool operates on the current directory only.
-The `dirt init` command initialises the directory for tracking by creating `.dirt.db` file.
+The `dirt init` command initialises the directory for tracking by creating (initially empty) `.dirt.db` file.
 The file contains the state of the directory, and is updated on each `dirt commit`.

 Internally, the tool relies on `sha256sum` utility for calculating checksums of files.
 Those checksums are used for change detection.